bismuthadams1/nagl-mbis/README.md

 charge_model_2 = load_charge_model(charge_model="nagl-gas-charge-dipole-wb")
 ```

-A list of the available models can be found in naglmbis/modls/models.py
+A list of the available models can be found in naglmbis/models/models.py

-we can then use these models to predict the corresponding properties for a given [openff-toolkit](https://github.com/openforcefield/openff-toolkit) [Molecule object](https://docs.openforcefield.org/projects/toolkit/en/stable/users/molecule_cookbook.html#cookbook-every-way-to-make-a-molecule) or rdkit `Chem.Mol`.
+We can then use these models to predict the corresponding properties for a given [openff-toolkit](https://github.com/openforcefield/openff-toolkit) [Molecule object](https://docs.openforcefield.org/projects/toolkit/en/stable/users/molecule_cookbook.html#cookbook-every-way-to-make-a-molecule) or rdkit `Chem.Mol`.

 ```python
 from openff.toolkit.topology import Molecule